 The Guides at Northeast Mountaineering are a small group of highly trained and experienced climbers.
 Collectively, they have years of experience on rock, ice and snow from New England to Alaska to Yosemite and Ecuador to Nepal.
 Despite their own personal ascents, they thrive on teaching their skills to others.
 At NEM you will get personal attention, a low guide to client ratio, and a relaxed and fun environment for you to climb to your full potential.

-Our guides hold various credentials including Wilderness EMT, First Responder and First Aid, AMGA climbing certifications, Leave No Trace Trainer, Search and Rescue, and Avalanche Certifications.
+Our guides hold various credentials including Wilderness medicine, AMGA climbing certifications, Leave No Trace, Search and Rescue, and Avalanche Certifications.
 With NEM you are in good hands!

 Corey Fitzgerald – Guide, Avalanche Instructor, Director of Operations

 Corey found his love for mountains at the young age of 8 when he first scaled Mt.
 Adams in New Hampshire.
-He has continued to hike and backpack throughout the country.
-He found his niche of climbing bigger mountains when he visited Mt Rainier for the first time.
-He has training as a professional photographer, which has only compounded his love for the outdoors and high places.
-When he is not in the mountains, you can find him on his growing farm in Western Maine with his wife, daughter and 3 dogs.
+In 2005, he visited Mt Rainier for the first time and decided to climb it in 2006.
+He has gone on to climb and guide it over a dozen times and has since added climbs and ski descents in Alaska, the western US, South America, Asia and Iceland.
+He attended photography school in 2006, which has only compounded his love for the outdoors and high places.
+When he is not in the mountains, you can find him exploring Western Maine with his daughter, Fiona.

 Climbing Resume

 Denali, Alaska • Mt.
 Rainier, Washington – 10 ascents • Mt.
 Shuksan, Washington – 4 ascents • Mt.
 Baker, Washington • Mt.
 Hood, Oregon – 2 ascents • Colorado – 14ers • Mt.
-Washington, NH – 75+ Ascents • New England Ascents • Presidential Traverse – Summer & Winter • Arctic backcountry ski expedition in Iceland x4 • Thorsborne Trail, Australia • Cayambe (18,997ft), Ecuador – 2 Ascents • Imbabura, Ecuador – 2 Ascents• Pichincha, Ecuador – Paso de la Muerte Route – 2 Ascents • Everest Basecamp Trek, Nepal • Expedition to Cordillera Blanca, Peru
+Washington, NH – 75+ Ascents • New England Ascents • Presidential Traverse – Summer & Winter • Arctic backcountry ski expedition in Iceland x5 • • Multiple Ski Expeditions to Arslanbob, Kyrgyzstan • Thorsborne Trail, Australia • Cayambe (18,997ft), Ecuador – 2 Ascents • Imbabura, Ecuador – 2 Ascents• Pichincha, Ecuador – Paso de la Muerte Route – 2 Ascents • Everest Basecamp Trek, Nepal • Expedition to Cordillera Blanca, Peru

 Certifications